deep-entertainment/egoventure/docs/getting_started.md

 Click on "Install & Edit" to start the editor.

-The *EgoVenture* game template includes a small set of assets (i.e. mouse cursor icons, a basic game configuration and theme) that help you getting started.
+The *EgoVenture* game template includes a small set of assets (i.e. mouse cursor icons, a basic game configuration and theme) that helps you getting started.
 After you've clicked on "Install & Edit", these assets are automatically processed by Godot.

 After that process finished, **<u>close Godot and open it again</u>**.
 Godot seems to loose the links to the provided assets if you don't.